Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/Aarhus Lighting Interactive System/Aarhus Lighting Interactive System System Overview.md

 # Implementation

-We acquire the ECG signal from six performers using two BioArmbands and four BioPoints.
-Similar to a Myo, the BioArmband  (Figure 4) is multi-sensor device is worn around the forearm.
+We acquire the ECG signal from six performers using two SiFiBands and four BioPoints.
+Similar to a Myo, the SiFiBand  (Figure 4) is multi-sensor device is worn around the forearm.
 It contains an eight-channel EMG, an ECG, an six-axis IMU, a GSR, and a PPG sensor.
 A lead can be connected to enable the attachment of an ECG pad to create a second contact point across the heart.
 The BioPoint (Figure 5) is identical, with the exception that it contains only a single channel EMG and must be attached with a velcro band.

 The ECG signal is collected at 500Hz and transported to a laptop via a Bluetooth connection in packets of eight samples.
 Within Max, the ECG signal is fed into a two second first-in-first-out buffer, and we extract the R-peak position using a self-implemented Max object which calculates the heart-rate from an ECG signal.[^1] Lighting parameters are sent over OSC to the GrandMA3 lighting desk installed in the concert hall.
 # Footnotes